The best London restaurants for brunch

 Notting Hill- 27 Uxbridge Street, London W8 7TQ

-For a fresh modern take on Palestinian food you need to head to Fadi Kattan’s Notting Hill restaurant Akab where the brunch menu features a holy trinity of Arabic coffee, superb French toast and amazing Zahra fritters.
-If you’re fond of a sweet brunch dish and want to try something new, how about the Burbara - a dish of wheat, dried fruits and spices which is deeply rooted in Palestinian heritage.
-As you would expect the coffee here is very good, but take time to check out the tea menu too, which is broader than most places with sage and anis seed both compelling options.
+For a fresh modern take on Palestinian food you need to head to Fadi Kattan’s Notting Hill restaurant Akab where the brunch menu features a holy trinity of Arabic coffee, superb French toast and amazing zahra fritters.
+If you’re fond of a sweet brunch dish and want to try something new, their Arabic coffee French toast is the dish to order with sweet whipped laban, cocoa and pistachio.
+As you would expect the coffee here is very good, but take time to check out the tea menu too, which is broader than most places and compiled by the Rare Tea Company.

 where to get the best brunch in LondonThe Park